 Travelers and locals can enjoy performances, such as Vietnamese folk, pop, hip hop, Latin dances, or vibrant dance.

 Also, you can find several stands selling delicious street food around the walking street.
 Papaya salad with dry beef and Trang Tien ice cream are signature dishes around Hoan Kiem Lake.

 If Saigon is famous for Bui Vien street, Hanoi has its place – Ta Hien street.

-Located in the bustling Hanoi old quarter, Ta Hien is a cool spot to hang out of Hanoian and international visitors to enjoy beer.
+Located in the bustling Hanoi old quarter, Ta Hien is a cool spot for Hanoian and international visitors to enjoy beer.

 Ta Hien street is not a place for high-end restaurants or bars, but more about sidewalk shops.
 You can see people sitting on plastic chairs outside the door of the shop, drinking cold beer and chatting with friends.